ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Refer to {{pooling-policy-recommendations}} for recommendations about strategies.

+\[TODO: The above sentences that talk about the algorithm will be updated with the pooling recommendation section \]

-An SCT MUST NOT be sent to any other HTTPS server than one serving the domain to which the certificate signed by the SCT refers.
+An SCT MUST NOT be sent to any other HTTPS server than one which is an exact match for the domain the SCT was originally received under.
 Not following this constraint would lead to two types of privacy leaks.
-First, the server receiving the SCT would learn about other sites visited by the HTTPS client.
+First, the server receiving the SCT would learn about other sites visited by the HTTPS client, as explained above.
 Secondly, auditors or monitors receiving SCTs from the HTTPS server would learn information about the other HTTPS servers visited by its clients.

+\[TODO: this MUST is a repeat of the above.
+Do we need to re-iterate this?
+Probably not, so we can remove this paragraph? \]

 If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies